Rubenrod18/flask_api/README.md

 4. **Database Model**: Defines the structure of the data as Python classes (typically using an ORM), mapping objects to database tables.
 Handles schema definition, relationships, and direct interaction with the database.

 5. **File Storage**: Responsible for saving, retrieving, and deleting files.
 Provides an interface for file operations such as uploading, downloading, copying, and deleting files.
 Interacts exclusively with the Service layer, keeping file-handling logic separate from business and data access logic.
+Only for local environment.

+6. **Provider**: Responsible for external communication with others services such as Google Drive, AWS, Azure, etc.

 ## Component Interaction Diagram